catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_tdt/asap_tdt_notes.md

 | return_end   | The time of the hand sensor at the home-position on (= end of the return movement) |
 | cue_onset    | The time of the target and go-cue instruction (reach target and go-cue were instructed simultaneously in this task) |

-## Stimulation data

-Some sessions may also include stimulation data which is stored in `.mat` files (in a structure called `dbs`).
-This data contains the onset times of stimulation.
-The site of stimulation and depth is stored in the `DataList` spreadsheet ("Stim. depth", "Stim. site").

 ## Subject metadata

 The subject metadata can be provided in the respective conversion folders e.g. `src/turner_lab_to_nwb/asap_tdt/metadata/subjects_metadata.yaml` file as the follows: